kurain/debugger2/README.md

 ## Description
-A fork of debugger for Ruby 2.0.
+debugger2 is a fork of debugger for Ruby 2.0.

 It only use only external C-APIs.
 Not of Ruby core sources.